phdesign/flickr-rsync/README.md

 # flickr-syncp

-A python script to manage synchronising a local directory of photos to flickr
+A python script to manage synchronising a local directory of photos with flickr based on an rsync interaction pattern

 ## Installation